waymondo/turboboost/README.md

   console.log(errors) # <- JSON array of errors messages
 ```

-There is also a `turboform:success` event that is trigger and passed a hash of the `flash` notices if they are present:
+There is also a `turboform:success` event that is trigger and passed a hash of the flash messages if they are present.
+You may also prevent redirecting on any Turboform by adding the attribute `data-no-turboform-redirect` to your form element if you just want to handle the response and returned flash messages manually:

 ``` coffeescript
 $(document).on "turboform:success", (e, flash) ->
   console.log(flash) # -> {'notice': 'Post was successfully created.'}
 ```

-You can prevent redirecting by default behavior on any form by adding the attribute `data-no-turbolink-redirect` to your form if you just want to handle the response with returned flash messages.

 ## Todo

-* Tests, obviously.
+* More tests, obviously.
+* Extended error/exception handling.